-I use a 100 watt soldering gun and to remove the soldered pig tails of the old brushes from the holder.
+I use a 100 watt soldering gun to remove the soldered pig tails of the old brushes from the the holes at the top of the metal brush holder bracket.
 I pull off the insulating tubes from the old brush pig tails and insert them onto the pig tails of the new brushes.

 I insert the pig tails into the holes in the metal tab of the brush holder and solder them.